-Back in early 2019, the world was expecting Apple to bring out a brand-new version of the AirPods that, supposedly, would be waterproof and noise-canceling; instead, Apple simply updated its original true wireless earbuds, this time with an H1 chip and wireless charging.
+The Apple AirPods (2019) were released in early 2019, when the world was expecting Apple to bring out a brand-new version of its true wireless earbuds that, supposedly, would be waterproof and noise-canceling.

 While this may have felt like an anticlimax for some, Apple says the inclusion of a new H1 chip improves connectivity and battery life, and allows for a new ‘Hey Siri’ voice activation feature, while an optional wireless charging case means you can use a Qi-compatible charging mat to power the case, rather than sticking a cable into the Lightning charging port in the bottom of the case.

-Since the AirPods (2019) were released in March 2019, we've seen yet another AirPods model join the fray – the AirPods Pro come with with noise-cancelation and interchangeable, flexible eartips.
+A few months later, yet another AirPods model joined the fray – the AirPods Pro come with with noise cancellation and interchangeable, flexible eartips.
 They're also significantly more expensive than the AirPods (2019), which means the second-gen earbuds are still worth considering if you don't want to spend more than $200 / £200.

 So, do the second-generation AirPods improve upon their predecessors – and are they still worth buying now that the AirPods Pro have come on the scene?

 Price and availability